-The auditor's remuneration is based on the invoiced amount.
+The auditor's remuneration is payable based on the reasonable invoice amount presented.

-The auditors are tasked with auditing the accounting, financial statements and governance of the Group and its entities and sub-groups in order to obtain assurance that the Group and its entities and administrative bodies act in compliance with applicable laws and that the financial statements have been prepared in compliance with the rules and regulations in force and give OP Cooperative's shareholders and other stakeholders a true and fair view of the financial position, financial performance and cash flows of the Group.
+The auditors are tasked with auditing the accounting, internal control, accounting policies, management accounting judgements, presentation and structure of the financial statements of OP Financial Group, its entities and sub-groups in order to obtain assurance that the financial statements of the Group and its entities have been prepared in compliance with the rules and regulations in force governing the preparation of financial statements and give OP Cooperative's shareholders and other stakeholders a true and fair view of the financial position, financial performance and cash flows of the Group.
 In addition, the auditors regularly issue other statements on the basis of specific regulation applicable to the sector.
-The Supervisory Board's Audit Committee annually assesses the performance of the auditor and the quality of advisory services.
+The Supervisory Board's Audit Committee annually assesses the quality of the auditor's performance and ancillary services and the independence of auditors and the statement of the ancillary services.
 The auditors annually issue the Auditor's Report to the members of OP Cooperative in which they express their opinion on the financial statements and the Report by the Executive Board.
 Based on their observations, they also draw up audit memoranda delivered to the OP Cooperative's Executive Board, the President and Group Executive Chairman, the Supervisory Board's Audit Committee, the CRO, Internal Audit and the Finnish Financial Supervisory Authority, according to the subject matter concerned.
 Whenever necessary, auditors also issue oral reports to the aforementioned persons and bodies.

 The Supervisory Board's Audit Committee consults the auditor when dealing with the Group's annual accounts and interim accounts, as well as the accounting policies.
-The auditors have a statutory obligation to notify the Financial Supervisory Authority of any matters or decisions that put operations and the existence of licence requirements at risk, or that result in an opinion in the Auditor's Report other than the unqualified opinion, as referred to in the Auditing Act, or result in an auditors' remark as referred to in Section 15, Paragraph 4 of the Auditing Act.
+The auditors have a statutory obligation to notify the Financial Supervisory Authority of any matters or decisions that put operations and the existence of licence requirements at risk, or that result in an opinion in the Auditor's Report other than the unqualified opinion, as referred to in the Auditing Act, or result in an auditors' remark as referred to in Chapter 3, Section 5 and Paragraph 4 of the Auditing Act.